 Switches - What are they and How do I use them?

-There are literally hundreds of thousands of different kinds of switches available, (for visuals and links for switch instruction, visit my Pinterest site, "Switch Access") from the tiniest mechanical switches and electronic equipment, all the way up to enormous switches used in mess of equipment and machinery.
-In addition there are also many different types of switches, such as mechanical, infrared, electromagnetic, hydraulic, temperature, touch sensitive, proximity; just to name a few.
+There are literally hundreds of thousands of different kinds of switches available, (for visuals and links for switch instruction, visit my Pinterest site, "Switch Access").
 There are many uniquely designed switches which can be used to enable a person to do things which would not be possible without the switch system being put in place.

 AbleNet, provider of the popular Jelly Bean, BIGmack and oh, so more, has a wonderful guide called: "Great Ideas and EASY SETUP Instructions for the BIGmack communicator and LITTLEmack communicator".
 If you use these switches at all, this is a must have!
 It will help walk you through set-up, advance features, ideas for use...

 When an appropriate switch is selected for the child, it will provide access to opportunities that would previously have been denied.
 The use of a switch will enable the child to turn something on or off, become mobile, communicate and even play with cause and effect toys.
 The switch will provide a type of access the rest of us usually take for granted.
 The first time you see a switch being used successfully, you will need no more convincing.
 Simply put, a switch is a tool for access, however teaching a student with a significant disability how to use and independently initiate switch use can be a challenge.

 Some ways that switches are used: